Sign In / Sign Out

-Four full-time accomplished faculty teach in spacious, well-equipped studios, offering a complete range of print media.
+Four full-time accomplished faculty teach in spacious, well-equipped studios that offer a complete range of print media.
 While individual students are encouraged to pursue a personal direction, the faculty encourage students to become well-rounded printmakers by experiencing and understanding many media, processes and approaches.
 No style, technique or aesthetic approach is stressed over another, so the individual quality of each student's work is the essential measure of achievement.
 Collaboration, experimentation and transdisciplinary approaches to making art are encouraged, and students often work with other areas in the School of Art, such as photography, intermedia, painting and drawing, and sculpture.

 To be admitted to the major, students must submit a BFA declaration form after successful completion of the art foundational coursework.

 A major map outlines the degree’s requirements for graduation.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.